JordanSpencerWu/jordan-wu-deprecated-2/src/books/2017/the-dip.md

 ##### Seven Reasons You Might Fail to Become the Best in the World

-1. You run out of time (and quit).
+1. You run out of time and quit.
-2. You run out of money (and quit).
+2. You run out of money and quit.
-3. You get scared (and quit).
+3. You get scared and quit.
-4. You're not serious about it (and quit).
+4. You're not serious about it and quit.
-5. You lost interest or enthusiasm or settle for being mediocre (and quit).
+5. You lost interest or enthusiasm or settle for being mediocre and quit.
-6. You focus on the short term instead of the long (and quit when the short term gets too hard).
+6. You focus on the short term instead of the long and quit when the short term gets too hard.
-7. You pick the wrong thing at which to be the best in the world (because you don't have the talent).
+7. You pick the wrong thing at which to be the best in the world because you don't have the talent.

 That's the goal of any competitor: to create a Dip so long and so deep that the nascent competition can't catch up.